Adrakaris/cyclegans/notes.md

     Doesn't work

 Deformable Densenet:
-    Kinda works
+    Works, slightly better than densenet
-    But also is deathly slow :skull:
+    But also is deathly slow :skull: like 6x slower

+All of these, discriminator accuracy at 100 ~ generator too weak

+Densenet:
+    Changing the lambda reconstruction to 5 (putting adversarial doubling) - run 12 doesnt do much Changing adversarial to use log loss - run 13 - doesn't converge Changing to mean squared log error - run 14 - working... kinda works, nothing special.

 Plans:

-- Try Deformable Conv Layer in UNet
+- Try Deformable Conv Layer in UNet DONE
 - Try ResNet DONE